 You’ll probably need to propose a toast so that you can keep that simple too with something like “Ladies; Gentlemen, would you please raise your glasses as we toast the good health and happiness of Mr. and Mrs. ____.
 Here’s to the happy couple!
 Cheers!”

 Here is an article that talks about ways to add an extra touch to your announcements.
-It is hard to read, but it does have a lot of good tips MobileBeat.
+It is hard to read, but it does have a lot of good tips at MobileBeat.
+Knowing exactly what to say will help you not mess up.

 How to Be the Best Wedding MC

-- You must behave acceptably on the day.
+- The master of ceremonies must behave acceptably on the day.
 Don’t drink copious amounts of alcohol while you are in this very significant role; the last thing you want is to end up drunk or out of control.

 - Meet up with the bride and groom way before the wedding day.
 This way, you can run through the plan again, so you (and the couple!) are as comfortable as possible.